 I would like to clarify this point, as couple of readers specifically asked for this.
 Microsoft PowerPoint doesn’t ship a macro recorder such as the one you’ll find in Word or Excel.
 Therefore, if you want to automate PowerPoint, you’ll need to create your macro manually using Visual Basic for applications (VBA).
-VBA is a relatively simple programming language used by power users to extend Microsoft Office functionality.
-All that said, the process is not complicated , just follow along the instructions below.
+VBA is a relatively simple programming language that helps power users to extend Microsoft Office functionality.
+All that said, writing PowerPoint VBA is not complicated , just follow along the instructions below.